-That weird noise coming from your car - you have NO idea what it is or why it’s making it.
+That weird noise coming from your car - you have NO idea what it is.

-Until you can get it to the garage, you turn your music up and pretend that it’s not happening.
+Until you can get it to the garage, you turn your music up and pretend nothing’s happened.

 The biggest frustration for content teams is when a task they know should only take 15 minutes takes them over an hour.
-They’re looking at their ever growing list knowing they should be much further down it if it wasn’t for the pesky website not working properly!
+They’re looking at their ever-growing list knowing they should be much further down.

-You may have even noticed that your team is reluctantly working later than usual, scurrying to shorten their task list after hours because of a few website admin issues which have held them back.
+You may have even noticed that your team is reluctantly working later than usual, scurrying to shorten their task list after hours.
+All because of a few website admin issues which have held them back.

-And even if you do have a mechanic, they may not understand the importance of your issue, prioritising other issues or even other cars before yours.
+Finding just any mechanic doesn’t solve your problem.
+They may not understand the importance of your issue, prioritising other issues or worse, other cars before yours.

 When it’s your website, it means your customers can’t access your site or your team can’t publish content.
 Ultimately, you’re waiting for the development team or an agency to fit this into their busy schedule to fix.

 If you bought a car from the Audi dealership and didn’t take out a maintenance plan with them, you couldn’t just turn up on the day and expect them to fix it on the spot.

 You may wait days or weeks for a fix which could mean you miss important campaign launches, real-time opportunities and mean you’ve lost the race before it’s even started.